patwynne/patwynne.github.io/about.md

 permalink: /about/
 ---

-I am a research analyst in the institutional research department at Queensborough Community College as well as a grad student in the data analytics program at Queens College.
+I am an institutional research specialist at Queensborough Community College.
+I am interested in R, statistics, and data visualization.

 ### Contact me